 Of course the weather will turn cool eventually in the fall even as summer dryness remains.
 Pansies (often available at nurseries late into the season) and snapdragons will provide cool weather color and can be overwintered with a good mulching in gardening zones six and higher.
 Chrysanthemums, of course, are a fall favorite.
 We mentioned drought tolerance above.
 Starting these plants well into the summer requires a lot of water.
 Be sure to keep them moist until well established.

 Woody ornamentals tend to be good in the late season, things like hardy hibiscus and even some varieties of roses.
 Plan to plant these in the fall ahead of first frost and mulch them heavily, especially in the colder zones.
 With care, they’ll give you color the following year, just when you need it.
-Here’s a list of perennial flowers for late season blooms from Oregon State University.
+Here’s a list of perennial flowers for late season blooms from Missouri Botanical Garden.

 Again, what you plant will be determined by local conditions.
 Let us know what does well in your garden during the dog days of summer, and what carries the colors well into fall.
 We’re looking forward to learning from you.